The United Kingdom shipped US$526.3 billion worth of goods around the world in 2022.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-United Kingdom earned the highest trade surpluses with the following countries.
+United Kingdom earned the highest trade surpluses at the expense of the following countries.

-Among United Kingdom’s trading partners that generated the greatest positive trade balances, the UK’s surpluses with Hong Kong (up 455.8%), Ireland (up 84.7%) and the United Arab Emirates (up 41.3%) grew at the fastest pace from 2021 to 2022.
+Among the United Kingdom’s trading partners that generated the greatest positive trade balances, the UK’s surpluses with Azerbaijan (up 1,319%), United Arab Emirates (up 41.9%) and Saudi Arabia (up 41.4%) grew at the fastest pace from 2023 to 2024.

-The positive cashflow streams for 2022 clearly indicate United Kingdom’s competitive advantages with the above countries, but also represent key opportunities for United Kingdom to develop country-specific strategies to optimize its overall position in international trade.
+The positive cashflow streams for 2024 clearly indicate United Kingdom’s competitive advantages with the above countries but also represent key opportunities for the United Kingdom to develop country-specific strategies to optimize its overall position in international trade.

 Companies Servicing UK Trading Partners